-It is not a coincidence that the G Pro remains the most popular Logitech mouse among professional esports athletes.
+It is not a coincidence that the G Pro remains popular for a lot of high-end gamers.
 Designed in correlation with several professional gamers around the world we are taking a look at what makes it such an attractive mouse for competitive gaming.

 - One of the most well optimized mice for gaming in the world

 - Ultra lightweight, comfortable, and ambidextrous

 - Incredibly powerful sensor with zero filtering, smoothing and acceleration

 - Might be too small for some people

 On the surface, the G Pro has a very simplistic design and looks identical to the much cheaper G203 but don’t let that fool you.
 Once you get a look at what the G Pro is hiding under the hood, it becomes quite clear that it is anything but an entry-level mouse.
 It is sporting all of the most advanced Logitech technology which is beautifully combined with its lightweight ambidextrous design to create one of the smoothest gaming experiences on the market.

 It uses the brand new Hero sensor which is capable of just about anything, whether you prefer a regular resolution of around 1-2k DPI or have super powers and need 16k the Hero sensor is customizable to suit just about anyone.
 However, more importantly, it performs with zero filtering, smoothing and acceleration and has a one millisecond response time which makes it incredibly smooth to use.
 To top it all off, it also has a metal spring tensioning system that creates a pseudo mechanical button performance which is designed to increase the reliability of your clicks and overall precision and eliminate misclicks.